blocksds/sdk/docs/content/docs/introduction.md

 - It is possible to read and set the date and time of the RTC clock.

 - It is possible to connect to WiFi access points and access the Internet.
-IT's also possible to communicate between multiple consoles in local multiplayer mode without an external access point.
+It's also possible to communicate between multiple consoles in local multiplayer mode without an external access point.
 WEP and open access points are supported.
 IPv4 and IPv6 are supported.

-- **ndstool** supports creating NDS ROMs and define a ROM icon and banner text (in multiple languages!).
+- `ndstool` supports creating NDS ROMs and define a ROM icon and banner text (in multiple languages!).

 #### 2.3 Supported DSi features